RP31: Equipment to disrupt tramlines in arable areas

 Choose the right equipment

-Choose a device:
+Choose a device that:

-- that has a direct loosening effect on compacted soil within the wheeled tramline area, which will improve surface infiltration and increase surface roughness
+- has a direct loosening effect on compacted soil within the wheeled tramline area, which will improve surface infiltration and increase surface roughness

-- that creates diagonally offset holes (‘pock marks’) to infiltrate the topsoil to a depth of between 7.5 centimetres (cm) and 16.5cm
+- creates diagonally offset holes (‘pock marks’) to infiltrate the topsoil to a depth of between 7.5 centimetres (cm) and 16.5cm

-How to use the equipment
+Using the equipment

 - with correctly inflated tyres to reduce tyre compaction within the tramline area

-- when machinery passes over the soil for the first time or soon after, such as during the first spray operation
+- when machinery passes over the soil for the first time or soon after (such as during the first spray operation)

-Use this item with other measures
+Using with other measures

 - in-field grass areas